 The site was not grazed for about six years, prior to our acquisition.
 We introduced 3 wild horses, all mares, in April 2018.
 Other large herbivores are a longer term plan and subject to proper investigation of the appropriateness and practicalities.

 Restoration of habitats will offer the right conditions for bringing back some of the lost animal species.
 This may be achieved by natural colonisation, for example it is expected that bird species will be attracted to the area as the habitats are restored.
 We will also consider reintroduction programmes, following detailed research into feasibility.
 These could include water vole (Arvicola terrestris), red squirrel (Sciurus vulgaris), mountain hare (Lepus timidus), wild boar (Sus scrofa), beaver (Castor fiber), and wild cat (Felis silvestris) for example, as well as other small mammals.
-The remant population of pine marten in Wales has been boosted by the introduction of 51 animals from Scotland over the last three years, with the release sites not far from the Cambrian Wildwood site.
+The remnant population of pine marten in Wales has been boosted by the introduction of 51 animals from Scotland over the last three years, with the release sites not far from the Cambrian Wildwood site.

 The first priority is to carry out surveys to see what birds, mammals, plants and invertebrates are present – providing baseline data to see how things change over the years.

-We have improved the paths and created new paths across the moorland to facilitate access on foot and horse back.
+We have improved the paths and created new paths across the moorland to facilitate access on foot and horseback.

 Bwlch Corog is situated in the hills above the River Dyfi, between Machynlleth and Aberystwyth.